 David has authored three books on digital forensics: Hacking Exposed Computer Forensics (1st-3rd editions), Infosec Pro Guide to Computer Forensics, and the Anti Hacker Toolkit (Third Edition).
 He’s also the host of the Forensic Lunch, a popular DFIR podcast and live YouTube show, and the author of the award-winning Hacking Exposed Computer Forensics Blog, which contains more than 450 articles on digital forensics.
 David is a two-time Forensic 4cast award winner for both Digital Forensic Article of the Year and Digital Forensic Blog of the year.

-David is a Certified Information Systems Security Professional (CISSP) and a GIAC Certified Forensic Examiner.
+David is a Certified Information Systems Security Professional (CISSP), a GIAC Certified Forensic Examiner, (GCFE) and a GIAC Cloud Forensic Responder (GCFR).
 He is the winner of the first SANS DFIR NetWars and a SANS Lethal Forensicator whose passion for digital forensics can be seen in everything he does.
 David speaks about digital forensics and file system journaling forensics at DFIR and Infosec conferences across the United States, and he has taught digital forensics both as a SANS instructor and as a graduate instructor at Southern Methodist University.